Born in New Delhi (IND) and based in Linz (AT) since 2015, Jaskaran Anand (1992) is a

 He completed his Bachelor degree in Computer Science from University of Delhi, India, and obtained a

-second & third degree in Dance Performance & Dance Pedagogy from Anton Bruckner University, Linz, Austria.
-Currently,
+second/third combined degree in Dance Performance & Dance Pedagogy from Anton Bruckner University, Linz, Austria.

 His research is invested in deconstructing the

-concept of Self.Self : fascinated by the nature of spirituality, the psychological understanding of the self
+concept of Self.Self : fascinated by the nature of spirituality, the psychological & neuroscientific understanding of the self

 various artistic media, always focusing on the human body, which reflects the above-mentioned themes.